Unbesteveable/utxo-live/README.md

 ## Overview

-Every Bitcoin node accounts for all coins at all times by actively managing its UTXO (Unspent Transaction Output) database.
-The python script <a href='https://github.com/Unbesteveable/utxo-live/blob/main/utxo-live.py'>utxo-live.py<a> renders a heatmap of the UTXO database that shows all coins in a single image (as seen on <a href=https://utxo.live/>utxo.live</a>).
-The heatmap is a two dimensional histogram arranged by the date and BTC amount of each output.
+A new feature in Bitcoin Core v0.20 allows users to dump the chain state using the command `dumptxoutset`.
+The database cointaining the chain state is called the UTXO set (Unspent Transaction Outputs).
+This github project takes the ouput of `dumptxoutset` and heatmap of the UTXO set.
+Thus all of the bitcoin in the blockchain is visualized in a single image.

+## Security

+With the new `dumptxouset` command, the python image generating script no longer requires an RPC passwords or access to any of Core's databases.
+The script simple reads the dump file without interacting with Core at all.
+Thus no private keys, passwords, or wallet addresses are exchanged between Core and the python script.

 <!-- Requirements -->
 ## Requirements